Borziak/ChatBotjQueryTest/README.md

 # Future updates

-In next update will be added new command - /gallery
+In next update will be added new command - /gallery and the lightbox for clicked image